 Canon R6 vs T7i

 The Canon EOS R6 and the Canon EOS Rebel T7i (labelled Canon 800D in some countries) are two digital cameras that were officially introduced, respectively, in July 2020 and February 2017.
-The Canon R6 is a mirrorless interchangeable lens camera, while the T7i is a DSLR.
-The cameras are based on a full frame (Canon R6) and an APS-C (T7i) sensor.
-The Canon R6 has a resolution of 20 megapixels, whereas the T7i provides 24 MP.
+The R6 is a mirrorless interchangeable lens camera, while the T7i is a DSLR.
+The cameras are based on a full frame (R6) and an APS-C (T7i) sensor.
+The R6 has a resolution of 20 megapixels, whereas the T7i provides 24 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.